Hossein Hosseini (footballer, born 1992)

-Hossein Hosseini (حسین حسینی; born 30 June 1992) is an Iranian professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Sepahan and the Iran national team.
+Seyed Hossein Hosseini (سید حسین حسینی; born 30 June 1992) is an Iranian professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Sepahan and the Iran national team.

 Club career

 2010–2012: Early career and debut with Bargh Shiraz

 Hosseini started his career with Bargh Shiraz.
 He mostly benched and made just two league appearances in two seasons.

 Esteghlal

 In the summer of 2012, Hosseini joined Esteghlal signing a three-year contract.
 Later in an interview with Navad, he revealed that he declined a huge offer from Persepolis to join the team he supported during his childhood.
 This claim was later confirmed by Mohammad Rouyanian who was Persepolis' chairman at the time.

 On 9 July 2013, he made his debut in a friendly against Dynamo Kyiv in which he conceded a goal as Esteghlal beat their opponent 2–1.
 His first competitive appearance for Esteghlal was in Hazfi Cup against Caspian Qazvin on 10 December 2013.